sleyn/ab_genomed_qc/scg_distance_check_nf/docker/ab-gen-qual-py-env/README.md

 # Python environment for scripts

-Environment is build based on official python docker image.
+Environment is build based on official ubuntu:20.04 docker image.
 Contains:

 - Biopython